catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] duplicate lead to Rhythm
-[ ] do i delete things three time, one more redundantly [ ] copy imported files copied copied copied overrite rename buttons mac song gen errors at read dlc library
+[ ] do i delete things three time, one more redundantly [ ] copy imported files if info in the title dont add
+[-] Enable CDLC
+Repair broken CDLC
+46&2 lyrics from old one
+[x] standardization issues nin short is always on
+[x] search by album/comments/details
+[x] add acoustic
+[x] add acoustic to duplciates
+7033 issues with old file

+copied copied copied
+overrite rename buttons
+mac song gen errors at read dlc library
-Profiles should include also Format replace all does not exist come together lyrics each platform should have its own remote location delete moves to duplicates but does not add dupli if exists delete does not delete the actual record from repack_audittrail INCUBUS REDEFINE MULTI SHOWS IN RED AT DUPLICATION MANAGEMENT SCREEN fix import current month bitrate to cpress maybe a config select incl groups has a small error standardization still w duplicates mantra cannot be imported
+Profiles should include also Format replace all does not exist
+[ ] come together lyrics
+each platform should have its own remote location delete moves to duplicates but does not add dupli if exists delete does not delete the actual record from repack_audittrail INCUBUS REDEFINE MULTI SHOWS IN RED AT DUPLICATION MANAGEMENT SCREEN fix import current month bitrate to compress maybe a config select incl groups has a small error standardization still w duplicates mantra cannot be imported